 Diversity in design for values….

-While there are approaches like Value Sensitive Design (VSD) that have become influential for several values and application domains, design practices and approaches for different values and application domains are somewhat disconnected.
+While there are approaches like Value Sensitive Design (VSD) that have become influential for several values and application domains, design practices, methods and approaches for different values and application domains are somewhat disconnected.
 To some extent, this diversity is a healthy sign reflecting the diverse challenges that different values and different application domains pose to Design for Values.
 A tool like life-cycle analysis that has proven its usefulness in design for sustainability may not be applicable to a value like responsibility.
 The military domain raises challenges for Design for Values that do not arise in other domains, like the fact that certain users or stakeholders may counteract the attempt to realize certain values.

 … but also shared challenges